Reil, Germany: Culture and sightseeing

 The sport club TuS Reil, with some 550 members, is the biggest club in Reil.

 Economy and infrastructure

 In the 19th and 20th centuries, Reil, with more than 200 ha of vineyards under cultivation, was one of the biggest winegrowing centres on the Moselle.
 The vineyards of Goldlay, Falklay, Moullay-Hofberg and Sorentberg belong to the winemaking appellation – Großlage – of Vom Heißen Stein (“From The Hot Stone”) and to the Mosel wine region's Bernkastel area.
 In years since, the cultivated area has shrunk by almost half to 120 ha.
 Tourism, especially “enotourism” – wine harvest holidaymaking – is playing an ever more important rôle.

 In Reil are one kindergarten and one primary school.
 Running by on the other side of the Moselle is Bundesstraße 53.
 In the village itself is a station on the Pünderich–Traben-Trarbach railway, which came into service in 1883.

+The line RB85 (Moselweinbahn) runs from Bullay via Reil to Traben-Trarbach.
+Reil is located in the area of the transport association Verkehrsverbund Region Trier (VRT) and in the transitional fare zone number 175 of the transport association Verkehrsverbund Rhein-Mosel (VRM).